 My research focuses on the political economy of development, environmental politics and policymaking, distributive politics, and statistical methods.
 My broader research agenda studies the politics of natural disasters, natural resource management, and climate change mitigation and adaptation in developing countries.

 Climate change increasingly shapes political relationships within and across countries.
 My research applies core political questions of distributive politics, collective action, and democratic accountability to critical policy issues in development and the environment, especially water policy and climate change.
 Through in-depth applied field research, causal inference methodologies, and rigorous statistical analysis, I provide a deeper awareness of local social and political realities and their influence on sustainable development.

 My work has been published or is forthcoming in Proceedings of the National Academy of Sciences, Political Analysis, and Comparative Political Studies, Global Environmental Change, and WIREs Water, among others.
 I have received generous funding from multiple sources including the National Science Foundation, the Fulbright-Hays Program, and Evidence in Governance and Politics (EGAP).
 I have conducted extensive applied research in Brazil (18 months in 2016-2017) using field experiments, survey experiments, original household surveys, analysis of climate and electoral data, and qualitative methods.
-My methods training includes field experiments and randomization inference, multilevel models, regression discontinuity, limited dependent variable and panel data, and ArcGIS.

 2013 - 2019